 - Work with forced migrants, including internally displaced people

-Successful applicants must demonstrate the following:
+Applicants must demonstrate the following:

-- Their ideas for bringing about change
+- How their ideas will bring about change

 - Who will benefit and how

-- The expected outcomes of their ideas
+- What the expected outcomes of the proposal are

 We do not support: